ppfeufer/aa-example-plugin/README.md

 python manage.py check
 ```

-In case they are errors make sure to fix them before proceeding.
+In case they're errors make sure to fix them before proceeding.

-Next perform migrations to add your model to the database:
+Next, perform migrations to add your model to the database:

 ```bash
 python manage.py migrate